import Tabs from ‘@theme/Tabs’;

 The following commands allow leaderboard creators to specify algorithms / kernels that they

 want participants to compete on.
-Only Discord users with the Leaderboard Admin
+Only Discord users with the `Leaderboard Admin` or `Leaderboard

 code must satisfy a particular format outlined in [Creating a Leaderboard](#).